prince-chrismc/Docker-Security-Analysis/README.md

 ## Mandate
 I am merely an aide in this endevor where my role is to provide a secure docker enviroment made for testing how currupt images may be deployed within a network.

+For the final report I will produce, it should benchmark the various tools.

 ## Notes
 Can be found in the [blog](https://prince-chrismc.github.io/Docker-Security-Environment/blog) to describe what I've done such that I can produce a 20 page technical report on the subject at the end.